tommyaweosme/mulberry32-emergence/README.md

 This abuses a polka-dot pattern to create a faux 3D, as seen in Q*bert.
 This is also where I stopped searching on 3 staets.
 ### 5|9
 A knightwise spaceship.
 This discovery was a complete but pleasant accident.
+### 5|20
+This is a specific pattern that runs upwards while staying grounded.
+### 5|24
+This evolves into a still life into being that way from the start.
+### 5|38
+This is a one-cell knightwise spaceship.
+### 5|41
+This is an irregular spaceship, going in a loop before going left.
+### 5|42
+This gets laggy, but it is a rainbow generator.